baph-omet/CityZen/README.md

 ## Installation:
 Download the latest release or compile for yourself from the latest commit, then simply load up on your Bukkit/Spigot server like you would any other plugin.
 You'll probably want to customize your `config.yml` and `rewards.yml` files to your liking, as the defaults may not be what you want.
 Make sure to visit the [wiki](https://github.com/griffenx/CityZen/wiki) for more info.

-## Reporting Issues:
-Please [see this page](https://github.com/griffenx/CityZen/wiki/Reporting-Issues) on how to properly report issues.
-Help us help you help us help you!

 ## Credits:
 This project is created and managed by Nathan Gunzenhauser ([iamvishnu](http://iamvishnu.tumblr.com)/griffenx).
 Built with suggestions and testing by [The Minecraft Blog](http://the-minecraft-blog.com) community.